• Skip to primary navigation

 What We’re Funding

-• Central and peripheral inflammation
+• role of central and peripheral inflammation

-• Environmental risk factors
+• genetic risk factors

-Target ALS does not seek ownership of any intellectual property or financial gains that result on the
+Confidentiality of investigator’s data, research, and intellectual property will be strictly honored.
+Target ALS does not seek ownership of any intellectual property or financial gains that result on the basis of its funding.

 Who Should Apply

-This call is focused on bringing investigators together to work collaboratively on ALS biology with the aim of identifying novel therapeutic targets for sporadic ALS.
+This call is focused on bringing investigators together to work collaboratively on ALS biology with the aim of identifying novel therapeutic targets for ALS.
 Only collaborative projects will be considered.

-• Collaborative projects for this call comprise groups of 3-5 laboratories working around a common research theme or target.
+• Collaborative projects for this call comprise groups of 3-5 laboratories working around a common theme or target.

 • A Principal Investigator can only participate in one LOI submission.